funteck123/FOP_Tron/README.md

 The Single Responsibility Principle is a fundamental programming principle that states that *A class should have only one reason to change.* It emphasizes that each class should be responsible for a single behavior or functionality.

 In the given example, while applying OOP, it is important to ensure that each class is responsible for its own specific behavior.
-For instance, a `PlayerCycle` class may be responsible for attacking monsters or healing teammates, but it should not handle tasks unrelated to its core purpose, such as interacting with the operating system or managing database connections.
-Applying the SRP helps in maintaining cohesive and focused classes.
+For instance, a PlayerCycle class may be responsible for throwing discs or avoiding jetwalls, but should not handle unrelated tasks like database management or file saving.

 ### 4.2 Using Git and Github for Cooperation